wellspringcp/wellspring/01-principles/01-principles.md

   - There is no requirement that the applicant spend the money on accomodations; merely that they leave the jurisdiction.
 - It is up to the applicant to procure any visas/authorization for residency, transit, etc required to reach and domicile themselves in their end destination.

+The government shall not impose obstacles that make it difficult to claim this program's benefits.
+Indepagants shall be freely allowed to leave.
+Notwithstanding, government may suspend the program at times where it becomes difficult to balance other higher priorities against it, such as SovWI and SovCBio emergencies.